polywrap/wrap-cli/packages/wasm/rs/README.md

-# Polywrap Rust (@polywrap-wasm-rs)
+# polywrap-wasm-rs

-This library is the Rust implementation of the Polywrap WASM runtime and msgpack.
+The Rust implementation of the WRAP Wasm runtime.